 As the only South Beach hotel that offers a kids club for tadpoles ages 4 to 12, Loews Miami Beach Hotel is another frog favorite.
 The oceanfront hotel has a zero-entry pool and a lounge with arcade and video games for teens.
 At each of the hotel’s restaurants, there are kids menus available.
 While you wait for your food, you can request an iPad loaded with the latest games and movies to keep the kids entertained.
 There is a private beach area for kids, and you’re able to use kayaks, paddleboards and boogie boards for up to 30 minutes per day for free (included in the resort fee).

 Florida Beach Hotels in the Florida Keys

 Take a trip to the famous string of tropical islands that make up the southernmost tip of the United States — the Florida Keys.
 It’s a popular destination for fishing, boating, snorkeling and scuba diving.
 Adventure-seekers and animal lovers will want to stay at Hawks Cay Resort on the island of Duck Key.
 The resort accommodations are not only for you, but it also has an ocean-fed, saltwater lagoon for a pod of bottlenose dolphins!
 It’s the only resort in the mainland United States that offers dolphin viewing and interactive experiences on-site.

-In Key Largo, relax in paradise among palm trees, aka Key Largo Bay Marriott Beach Resort.
-It’s located right on the beach and has complimentary beach chairs available for hotel guests.
+In Key Largo, relax in paradise among palm trees, aka Reefhouse Resort and Marina (formerly Key Largo Bay Marriott Beach Resort).
+It’s located right on a private beach.
 You can also get paddleboard, bike, jet ski and kayak rentals on-site, or opt for a dolphin tour or glass-bottom boat excursion.

 Florida Beach Hotels Along the Lee Island Coast